Skip to content

 Here schema defines the logical graph, while ingestion_model defines resources/transforms and bindings maps resources to physical data sources.
 See Creating a Manifest and Concepts — Schema for details.

-Bindings maps resource names (from IngestionModel) to their physical data sources: - FileConnector: For file-based resources with regex for matching filenames and sub_path for the directory to search - TableConnector: For PostgreSQL table resources (table/schema/view metadata on the connector; connection URLs and secrets are not stored in the manifest when using connector_connection — see below) - SparqlConnector: RDF class / SPARQL endpoint wiring (same proxy pattern as SQL when needed)
+Bindings maps resource names (from IngestionModel) to one or more physical data sources (the same resource may list several connectors): - FileConnector: For file-based resources with regex for matching filenames and sub_path for the directory to search - TableConnector: For PostgreSQL table resources (table/schema/view metadata on the connector; connection URLs and secrets are not stored in the manifest when using connector_connection — see below) - SparqlConnector: RDF class / SPARQL endpoint wiring (same proxy pattern as SQL when needed)

 For SQL and SPARQL sources, add connector_connection: a list of {"connector": "<connector name or hash>", "conn_proxy": "<label>"}.
 At runtime, register each conn_proxy on an InMemoryConnectionProvider (or your own ConnectionProvider) with GeneralizedConnConfig.
 GraphEngine / ResourceMapper call bind_connector_to_conn_proxy when building bindings from Postgres or RDF workflows so HQ and the manifest stay aligned.